 The only purpose of stairs in a home is to provide a transition from one floor level to another floor level.
 In some homes, the staircase is hidden from sight and only accessible by a door.
 You typically find these stairs leading to a basement and sometimes to the attic.
 However, in most cases, the stairs are in plain sight.
 They are often found in areas of the home where they are frequently used.
 The foyer and main living areas of the home are common locations.
 Consequently, choosing a staircase design for your house floor plan is important when the location is so visible.

 With all of the above being said, the floor plan layout for your home must consider the type of staircase design that will be included and how it impacts the overall design theme and traffic flow of your house.
 Factors that help to determine this are your budget, available floor space, location of the stairs, and the finish of the stairs.
-Considering all four of these factors will guide you to the best type of staircase design for your home.
+Considering all four of these factors will guide you to the best type of staircase design that is perfect for your home.

 Should you do a custom or pre-built staircase design?